liang-yixuan/howtographql-sangria/README.md

 This example uses an in-memory [H2](http://www.h2database.com/html/main.html) SQL database.
 The schema and example data will be re-created every time server starts.

 If you would like to change the database configuration or use a different database, then please update `src/main/resources/application.conf`.

+### Change I made after pulling the project:

+- Update sbt to 0.13.17 (with Metals support)
+- Update scala to 2.12.16